wenshuo2025/wenshuoy.github.io/_pages/cv.md

 * Summer 2020: Research Assistant
   * Carnegie Mellon University
-  * Duties included: I developed simulation models on COMSOL for 2D material devices and memristive devices, and evaluated the models with applications.
+  * Duties: I developed simulation models on COMSOL for 2D material devices and memristive devices, and evaluated the models with applications.

 Skills